Web3 Grants 2026: How Blockchain Startups Find Active Non-Dilutive Funding

 Founders often send mass applications to every program they find, regardless of relevance.
 This leads to quick rejections.

 Fix: Only apply to grant programs where your startup’s product actually builds (deploy on-chain) on or benefits that ecosystem + matches their ecosystem focus (infra, DeFi, gaming, or RWA, etc.).
-Prioritize quality over quantity: one deeply relevant, well-crafted application beats ten generic ones.
+Prioritise quality over quantity: one deeply relevant, well-crafted application beats ten generic ones.

 2. Ignoring the Fine Print